IBM/kafka-connect-splunk-transformer/README.md

 #### Regex & format

+- `java.util.regex` package is used to work with regular expressions.
 - If `regex.pattern` is specified, but there is no match on the value of the `source.key` field, the `regex.defaultValue` is returned if it is specified.
 Otherwise, the Kafka record is returned unchanged (without any other transformations).

 ### Flowchart Diagram